A New Ricky Rubio: Living Like 'Tomorrow May Not Exist' After Loss of His Mother

 Tona, convinced she could defeat her disease, kept battling, and in April, Ricky was with his family in Barcelona for what would be the final five weeks of his mother's life.
 He spent mornings on the patio of his parents' home working out under the eyes of his trainer.
 Sometimes he'd do rehab work in the pool.
 Afterward, he'd care for Tona the way she had once cared for him: by cooking (though nothing matched the Alfredo gnocchi she had perfected), helping her shower and traverse the home.

-"It was time for me to take car of her," Rubio says.
+"It was time for me to take care of her," Rubio says.
 "It's hard, that change, but being there with her for those five weeks, that was my chance to show her how much I care about her."

 He also made sure to do all he could to keep her spirits up.
 He'd initially been angered by his mother's sicknesses, probing friends like Charte for explanations.
 "Why her?" he'd ask.
 "How can a woman her age who doesn't smoke get lung cancer?"
 But as time passed, he became enamored with books on the power of positive thinking and slowly, that fury evolved into hope, or at least recognition of the influence his hope could have on her.
 A smile here, maybe from the cold water he tossed over the shower curtain.
 A laugh there, maybe from her claiming she, too, could him carry him down the hall.
 He'd crack jokes, unleashing the clever sense of humor that Charte describes as "intellectual."